Tasty Tuna Pasta

 • Anchovy Fillets – Anchovies are one of those hidden flavor boosters that many people don’t know they love because they are imperceptible in the dish.
 If you are looking to up your game in the omega 3 essential fatty acid department, look no further (anchovy nutritional benefits).
 Tip: No need to bother chopping the anchovy fillets.
 It is a messy and unnecessary step, because the whole fillets will dissolve completely into the sauce during the cooking and stirring.

-• Capers – What you do with the capers depends on what kind you have.
-If you prefer using capers packed in salt, then give them a little rinse.
-We usually use capers in brine because they are easier to use and easier to keep once opened.
+• Capers – What you do with the capers depends on what kind you have: If you prefer using capers packed in salt, then give them a little rinse.
+We usually use capers in brine because they are easier to use (we don’t rinse them) and easier to keep (in the fridge) once opened.
+We like to use the regular size capers here, but you can also use the smaller nonpareil capers, if you like.
+On occasion, we’ve also used the large caper berries, and they are a delicious and fun substitute.
+(I recommend removing most of their stems, leaving one or two for decoration.)

 • Oregano – Fresh is nice but dried is too, plus dried oregano is about twice as strong and more convenient.
 Marjoram, known as wild oregano, will also do just fine, fresh or dried.

-• Pasta – Tuna pasta is great with long pastas like bucatini or spaghetti, but I tend also towards easy-to-eat short pastas like rigatoni.
-I also kind of like the idea of pasta shells to stay in-theme.
+• Pasta – Tuna pasta is great with long pastas like bucatini or spaghetti, but I tend towards easy-to-eat short pastas like rigatoni.
+I also kind of like the idea of pasta shells to stay in-theme, you know, with the tuna.

 Pasta tossed with tuna sauce in the pan.